toddfast/js-template/README.md

 `data-jst-select` as attributes.

-## 5. Process templates
+## 5. Process the templates

-We fill the template with this data like this:
+We fill a template with data like this:

 ```javascript
 $("#template1").refillTemplate(favorites);